Prior Credit

 38 Code of Federal Regulations (CFR) §21.4254

 Select this link to access the video recording of the Tuition and Fees & Entitlement Charge webinar.
-(Will launch in YouTube.)
+(It will launch on YouTube.)

 The following are questions and answers from the NCD Webinar on |